Healthcare refunds

 Access to healthcare if you work here and transfer your residence to Belgium

-Based on your type of employment you are covered by the social insurance in Belgium.
+Based on your employment you are covered by the social insurance in Belgium.
 In order to have the right to have your medical costs reimbursed, the following conditions must apply:

 If you choose to affiliate with a health insurance fund in Belgium, you must register with the general additional insurance and pay the corresponding fee.
-If you do not wish to pay this fee, you must register with Agency for health and disability insurance.
+If you do not wish to pay this fee, you must register with Agency for health and disability insurance (CAAMI).

-The same rules are applied to the family members who accompany you.
+The same rules apply to the family members who accompany you.
 In this particular case, Belgian law determines who can be considered a family member (dependent).

 Access to healthcare when you work in Belgium and live abroad

-Based on your type of employment you are covered by the social insurance in Belgium.
-In order to have the right to have your medical costs refunded, the following conditions must apply:
+On the basis of your employment you are covered by the social insurance in Belgium.
+In order to have the right to have your medical costs reimbursed, the following conditions apply:

 If you choose to affiliate with a health insurance fund in Belgium, you are obliged to register for the general additional insurance and pay the corresponding fee.
 If you do not wish to pay this fee, you must register with Agency for health and disability insurance (CAAMI).